-According to the American Psychological Association, less than half of children with mental health challenges get treatment, services, or support.
-Yet, research increasingly reveals the connection between social-emotional development, mental health, and academic achievement.
-Because students are much more likely to seek mental health support when services are accessible in schools (Slade, 2002), schools benefit from comprehensive mental health systems to create positive learning environments where all students can flourish.
+According to the American Psychological Association, fewer than half of children with mental health challenges get treatment, services or support.
+Yet research increasingly reveals the connection between social and emotional development, mental health and academic achievement.
+Because students are much more likely to seek mental health support when services are accessible in schools, schools benefit from comprehensive mental health systems to create positive learning environments where all students can flourish.

-Addressing barriers to learning, including mental health challenges, through learning supports is an essential function of schools.
-Schools, families, and community mental health providers can work together to put in place comprehensive systems that integrate mental health supports into daily academic life, including the multi-tiered systems of support already in place.
-Henrico County Public Schools has collaborated with Virginia Tiered System of Support to install a multi-tiered system of support framework to support the academic, social-emotional, behavioral, and mental health needs of all students.
+Addressing barriers to learning, including mental health challenges, through learning support systems is an essential function of schools.
+Schools, families and community mental health providers can work together to put in place comprehensive systems that integrate mental health support into daily academic life, including the multitiered systems of support already in place.
+HCPS uses the Virginia Department of Education’s multitiered Virginia Tiered System of Support to meet the academic, social and emotional, behavioral and mental health needs of all students.

-HCPS has referenced The Wisconsin School Mental Health Framework which promotes district- and school-based teaming to facilitate mental health supports for school-age children.
-Much of the content listed above is taken directly from this reference document.
+Note: HCPS has referenced the Wisconsin School Mental Health Framework, which promotes division- and school-based teamwork to facilitate mental health support for school-aged children.
+Much of the content above is from this reference document.